Romy London

 • Blender Alternative: Instead of a blender, you can also use an electric milk frother.
 Please see the equipment notes in the blog post above.

-• Matcha Type: Use a high-quality culinary or ceremonial grade matcha powder for the best flavour and colour.
+• Matcha Type: Use a high-quality culinary or ceremonial grade matcha powder for the best flavor and color.
 Ceremonial grade will give you a smoother and more vibrant drink, while culinary grade is great if you're mixing it with syrups or milk alternatives.

 • Sweetener Options: You can use maple syrup, vanilla syrup, agave, brown sugar syrup, or any liquid sweetener you love.
 Start with 1–2 teaspoons and adjust to taste.